SalishSeaCast/SalishSeaCmd/docs/index.rst

 License
 =======

-The NEMO command processor code and documentation are copyright 2013-2021 by the `Salish Sea MEOPAR Project Contributors`_ and The University of British Columbia.
+The SalishSeaCmd command processor code and documentation are copyright 2013-2021 by the `Salish Sea MEOPAR Project Contributors`_ and The University of British Columbia.

 .. _Salish Sea MEOPAR Project Contributors: https://github.com/SalishSeaCast/docs/blob/master/CONTRIBUTORS.rst